Using Financial Aid

 * Federal Direct Graduate PLUS Loans for Graduate Students

 * KU Endowment Loans - This loan is perfect for students who need funds to cover visa or airfare costs.
 This loan is disbursed typically 2 weeks after application for study abroad students.

 - Departmental Scholarships -

-- Private scholarships, grants, loans from outside sources - check into resources available in the OSA Scholarship Handbook (pdf), Watson Library, the University Scholarship Center, and the OSA Info Center
+- Private scholarships, grants, loans from outside sources - check into resources available in the OSA Scholarship Handbook (pdf) as well as the Financial Aid and Scholarships office private scholarship listing.

 - IIE Passport has also created a clearinghouse of funding opportunities for studying abroad.

 Using Federal Financial Aid for Study Abroad